videomi/shotcut_web/notes/make-plugins/index.md

 Video
 -----
-You make a MLT, frei0r, or WebVfx plugin.
-MLT and frei0r plugins require C or C++ coding; whereas WebVfx lets you use HTML5, CSS3, JavaScript, SVG, and WebGL.
+You make a MLT, frei0r, or FFmpeg/libavfilter plugin.
+These require C or C++ coding.

 MLT supports the following pixel formats: